 Tips On Visiting The Prado and Reina Sofía

 If you’re wanting to explore some of the best artworks in Europe, then these two galleries are a MUST when you visit Madrid.
 Like with all the top attractions, they do attract crowds.
-The best way to avoid them and make the most out of your precious time in Madrid is to book a skip-the-line ticket.
+The best way to avoid them and make the most out of your precious time in Madrid is to book your tickets in advance.

 Madrid Time Saving Tip